 Rest assured, this is a common occurrence in cats, and many of the reasons for this are perfectly natural and will pass without any intervention needed.
 Other vomiting episodes can be precursors of larger systemic issues with your feline companion.

-Knowing a few key questions to ask and symptoms of acceptable incidents, and those that should cause you to intervene with a vet visit is critical.
-This list is an effort to give a comprehensive checklist of sorts to help evaluate your cat’s health in times when throwing up has occurred.
-Educate yourself in advance which will ensure that in times of stress, and a cat that has thrown up you will be prepared to act in your pet’s best interest.
+Knowing a few key questions to ask and symptoms of acceptable incidents and those that should cause you to intervene with a vet visit is critical.
+This list is an effort to give a comprehensive checklist of sorts to help evaluate your cat’s health when throwing up has occurred.
+Educate yourself in advance, which will ensure that in times of stress and a cat has thrown up, you will be prepared to act in your pet’s best interest.

 Cats spend a great deal of time grooming themselves.
 Cat’s tongues have a special hook system that ensures that they facilitate this grooming habit.
-These hooks though get hairs caught in them, and can pass these through to the stomach.
-We all have encountered a cat with a hairball, these are sometimes too large to pass in their stool – the only option is back up through the mouth.
-This vomiting cause and effect is the most common in felines, and part of the natural cycle with no additional vet interventions needed in most instances.
+These hooks, though, get hairs caught in them and can pass these through to the stomach.
+We all have encountered a cat with a hairball.

 How Do I Know When My Cat Has Hairballs?

-Now, comes the bad news for pet parents.
-The gagging, retching and noises that come along with hairballs being vomited up can be quite problematic.
-These hairballs can in some cases cause intestinal blockage, and other significant cat health concerns.
-It is imperative not to panic immediately upon symptoms of hairballs, but keep a close eye on your feline friend.
+Now comes the bad news for pet parents.
+The gagging, retching, and noises that come along with hairballs being vomited up can be quite problematic.
+These hairballs can, in some cases, cause intestinal blockage and other significant cat health concerns.
+It is imperative not to panic immediately upon hairball symptoms, but keep a close eye on your feline friend.

 ⮚ EATING TOO FAST